 - Recipients don't open your emails.
 If your open rates are very low, this can also indicate that the email list was not obtained naturally.

 What you need to do in this case is to contact the relevant organization directly to find out how you can get removed.
 Each of those companies has its own requirements, usually on its site.
 But staying off the list for good will require you to take care of your email marketing practices.
 Otherwise, you might end up on this list just as quickly as last time.
-So, how do you avoid landing on a blacklist?

 - Segment, segment, segment.
 Divide your lists into smaller categories to provide better and more personalized content.
 Emails that are more catered towards customer behavior will less likely be marked as spam.